jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ### Production Configuration

 As mentioned, the production configuration can be overridden.
-I'll host it using a custom domain, and it is updated accordingly.
-Also, I added the Google Analytics measurement ID, and it'll ensure the site activities are tracked only when it is deployed.
+I'll host it using a custom domain, and the base URL is updated accordingly.
+I added the Google Analytics measurement ID as well, and it'll ensure the site activities are tracked only when it is deployed.

 ```yaml
 # config/production/config.yaml